Trusted-Services/trusted-services/docs/developer/service-deployment-model.rst

 deployments parent are sub-directories concerned with building and deploying different applications.
 Applications can generally be classified as one of the following:

-  - Service providers
+  - Service providers (e.g. psa-crypto)
-  - Test suites
+  - Test suites (e.g. ts-service-test)
-  - Libraries
+  - Libraries (e.g. libts)
-  - Development support applications
+  - Development support applications (e.g. fwu-tool)

 This page is mainly concerned with describing the conventions used to enable service providers to be deployed in different environments, on different platforms and with different capabilities.
 The conventions aim to minimize build definition duplication between alternative deployments while offering sufficient flexibility to customize capabilities and support different platforms.
-The service deployment model borrows from a pattern used for deploying cloud services where There is a similar requirement for deployment flexibility.

 Ports and Adapters Architecture
 -------------------------------

 An application is decoupled from any particular environment via a set of interfaces that reflect the needs of the application.
 This model conforms to the ports and adapters architectural pattern that aims to avoid tight coupling between application components and any particular